GeoscienceAustralia/ptha/misc/nearshore_testing_2020/elevation/README.md

 Following the download above, this folder will contain two sub-folders with elevation data that was created for some nearshore tsunami model testing in Australia.

 See the sub-folders for information on the underlying data sources.
 For the most part they were derived from data available from [ELVIS](https://elevation.fsdf.org.au/) and [AODN](https://portal.aodn.org.au/search) and [Ausseabed](http://www.ausseabed.gov.au/).
+The coarsest-scale grid is based on the 2014 version of [GEBCO](https://www.gebco.net/) and the [2009 Australian Bathymetry and Topography Grid](https://data.gov.au/data/dataset/australian-bathymetry-and-topography-grid-june-2009).

 The data herein is provided for scientific transparency.
 It was created to run the model code in [../swals](../swals), using various products discussed in the sub-folders.
-We make no guarentees about the accuracy or fitness for any purpose, aside from repeating the computations in our study.
+We make no guarentees about the accuracy or fitness for any purpose, aside from repeating the computations in our study, which was the sole focus of our elevation data processing.

 ## How it is used in our study